hapax/hapax.github.io/assets/chuzenji.md

 I head back down to the main street, no plans in mind, nothing for life to nibble away at.
-By the ramp, England's hypothesis is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot.
+By the ramp, England's hypothesis is illustrated by the splendid wildflowers sprouting through the gravel of a tumbledown plot.
 At the back sits a rusty lean-to,